nancchan/SaasIntegration-Platform/salesforce/README.md

 Creates a dependent relationship where the detail record relies on the master record.

-This helped demonstrate how Salesforce administrators design connected data structures.
+This practice demonstrates how Salesforce administrators design connected data structures and manage relationships between objects.

 ---

-# Data Management
+# Salesforce Data Import

 Practiced importing customer information into Salesforce using the Data Import Wizard.

+The purpose of this exercise was to understand how customer data can be prepared, mapped, and loaded into Salesforce during an onboarding process.

-Before importing, data was reviewed and standardized to improve data quality.
+Before importing, customer data was reviewed and standardized to improve data quality.

 Skills demonstrated: